-In the New Medium-Term Business Plan "Change & Grow 2400" launched in April 2021, AICA set the following targets for the reduction of greenhouse gas emissions.
-For Scope 1 and Scope 2, in addition to numerical reduction targets, we set a goal of conducting a concrete scenario analysis aimed at net zero greenhouse gas (GHG) emissions, in response to the Japanese government's declaration on net zero GHG emissions by 2050.
-We recognize that our current numerical target (reducing GHG emissions revenue intensity by 26% from FY2013 levels) for FY2030, the halfway point to achieving net zero by 2050, is insufficient and plan to engage in repeated discussions about raising our target in line with this scenario analysis.
+In the Medium-Term Business Plan started in April 2021, AICA set the following targets for the reduction of greenhouse gas (GHG) emissions.
+For Scope 1 and Scope 2, in addition to numerical reduction targets, AICA set a goal of conducting a concrete scenario analysis aimed at net zero GHG emissions, in response to the Japanese government's declaration on net zero GHG emissions by 2050.
+AICA recognizes that our current numerical target (reducing GHG emissions revenue intensity by 26% from fiscal year 2013 levels) for fiscal year 2030, the halfway point to achieving net zero by 2050, is insufficient and plan to engage in repeated discussions about raising our target in line with this scenario analysis.